darktable-org/dtdocs/content/module-reference/overview.md

 ## processing modules

-Please see [mange module layouts](../darkroom/organization/manage-module-layouts.md) for information about how to organise processing modules.
+Please see [mange module layouts](../darkroom/organization/manage-module-layouts.md) for information about how to organize processing modules.
 Please note that you cannot reorder them without changing how an image is processed.
 See [the pixelpipe and module order](../darkroom/pixelpipe/the-pixelpipe-and-module-order.md) for more information.